DAT Scoring System

 - Organic Chemistry Score

-- Result of four most recent DAT tests, in case the student has taken retests.
+- Result of four most recent tests, in case the student has taken retests.

-- A list of the total number of attempts at the DAT.
+- A list of the total number of attempts at the exam.

 - Percentile equivalents of each of the scores mentioned on the score report are also mentioned in the score report.

-Once the student has taken the DAT, he cannot cancel his scores and his attempt will be reported in the score report.
-Students can also not choose to send scores of selected DAT attempts.
-Taking a clue from the scoring pattern adopted in DAT, students should make a note that there is an emphasis laid on taking the DAT well in the initial attempts itself.
-If you are not serious about DAT and in turn attain an insignificant score, it will be reported in the score report, which leaves a bad impression about your attitude on the dental schools receiving your DAT score report.
+Once the student has appeared for the exam, he cannot cancel his scores and his attempt will be reported in the score report.
+Students can also not choose to send scores of selected test attempts.
+Taking a clue from the scoring pattern adopted in the test, students should make a note that there is an emphasis on making the first/initial attempt the best.
+If you are not serious about the test and in turn attain an insignificant score, it will be reported in the score report, which leaves a bad impression about your attitude on the dental schools receiving your score report.

 Good Scores in DAT

-DAT scores do not determine if you have passed or failed the test.
+Good scores do not determine if you have passed or failed the test.
 However, the score received in it is a measure of your competitiveness.
-It is only if the DAT score is massive that it will be of good use.
+It is only if the score is massive that it will be of good use.
 Generally, a score of 17 is considered an average national score.
 A score above the national average must be earned to make a good impression.
-If you are able to score about 22 in DAT, it can ensure you a seat in a dental school.
+If you are able to score about 22, it can ensure you a seat in a dental school.
 However, with each progressing year, there is an increase in competition.
 Hence, the score considered good enough today might be considered average in the coming years.

 There is no doubt that good scores are impossible to attain without preparation.
-It is therefore essential to set a high aim before you start preparing for DAT so that you are focused and motivated throughout preparation.
-Make the best use of preparation materials and the guidance available for DAT and train yourself accordingly.
+It is therefore essential to set a high aim before you start preparing for the exam so that you are focused and motivated throughout preparation.
+Make the best use of preparation materials and the guidance available and train yourself accordingly.

 Terms and Conditions